oleks/diku/notes/numerical-exploration-with-gdb/README.md

 in the realm of Unix-like operating systems.
 Armed with GDB, you can explore the run-time behaviour of _any_ binary.

-This note attempts to introduce you to GDB by using it for the exploration of the low-level behaviour of baseline numerical computations.
-As a real-world debugger, GDB can give us an honest view of the real-world semantics of numerical code.
+These notes use GDB to explore the low-level behaviour of baseline numerical code.
+As a real-world debugger, GDB can give us an honest view of the real-world semantics of numerical computation.
 The hope is that this will give you an introduction to how computers perform numerical operations, as well as serve as a practical introduction to GDB.

 GDB can relate each run-time computational step to either (1) a line of source code you've written, or (2) the assembly code actually being run: